 - consider any matters referred by Council and, in particular, consider matters relating to the provision of coloproctology services within both the State and private sectors and advise Council accordingly. - shall advise on the efficient and effective provision of a multi-professional team based coloproctology service and set standards for all aspects of this service. - liaise with other bodies as deemed appropriate with regard to the provision of coloproctological services. - produce a verbal report for each Council meeting, which may be written if the Chair or a representative are absent from the meeting.

-MCC has sub-committees, all of which have a representative on MCC.
-The Terms of reference for all of the sub-committees is found in the Constitution appendices non-surgical representatives on Council for oncology, histopathology and radiology,
+MCC has sub-committees.
+The Terms of reference for all of the sub-committees is found in the Constitution appendices.